AitorSimona/Traverser/index.md

 ## ISSUES

-If you encounter a bug, or want to suggest an idea, just drop it in the issues section, templates coming soon.
+If you encounter a bug, or want to suggest an idea, just drop it in the issues section.

 ## DEPENDENCIES